iiecasligen/FMFCC-V/README.md

 ### Acknowledgements

-If you use or refer to the FMFCC-V dataset, please cite the folloeing paper:
+If you use the FMFCC-V dataset, please cite the following paper:

 	@inproceedings{XXX,
 	  title={A Large-Scale Challenging Asian Facial Dataset for DeepFake Forensics},